Greginkansas/-openhab-openhab1wiki/mapdb-Persistence.md

 ## Features

 The mapdb Persistence Service is a simple persistence provider that only saves the last value.
-Intention is to use this for "reloadOnStartup" items because all other persistence options have their drawbacks if values are only needed for reload
+The intention is to use this for "restoreOnStartup" items because all other persistence options have their drawbacks if values are only needed for reload.

 They:
 a) grow in time